Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/wall.md

 The base intensity of all indicators is controlled with the [Flight Instrument Light knob](../weapon_management.md#flight-instrument-brightness-knob).

+> 🚧 These knobs will be made available later during Early-Access.

 ## Formation and Indexer Lights Control Panel

 ![FormLights](../../../img/pilot_formation_lights_panel.jpg)